jnyinglis/didactic-doodle/SPEC.md

 3. **API Changes:**
    - Update metric definitions to reference `table`/`column` rather than `factTable`/`factColumn`.
    - Rename query request properties (e.g., `factForRows` → `tableForRows`).
-   - Adjust helper functions (scalar query execution, context application, label enrichment) to operate on the unified metadata.
+   - Adjust helper functions (relational query execution, context application, label enrichment) to operate on the unified metadata.

 4. **Execution Logic:**
    - Filtering should consult the table definition to know which attributes exist on the requested grain.
-   - Grouping logic in the scalar executor should dynamically inspect the grain/relationships from the table definition.
+   - Grouping logic in the relational executor should dynamically inspect the grain/relationships from the table definition.
    - Label enrichment should use the `labelFor` metadata to join tables for readable captions.

 5. **Documentation & Examples:**